straw-hat-team/adr/src/adrs/6310044131/README.md

    holding kinship is a review defect.
 3. Parent values are typed references (the id carries its kind, in the manner of `folders/876`), so the value documents what the parent is.
+4. The spellings `parentId` and `parent_id` are disallowed.
+Placement is spelled exactly `parent` (the `Id` suffix adds nothing to a self-typed value, and two spellings of one concept defeat search and tooling).
+   Kinship keeps the suffix with its qualifier: `parentSessionId`, `parentAgentId`.
+The naming itself then carries the semantics: unsuffixed means placement, type-plus-Id means kinship, and the bare middle form, which looks like both and satisfies neither, cannot be written.

 ## Consequences